shutterstock/terraform-aws-s3-squid-proxy-farm/README.md

 - A SecurityGroup (SG) for the instances
 - CloudWatch autoscaling polices
 - An SSH keypair for access to the proxy instances
+  - Note: The SSH private key is stored in the Terraform statefile.
+You should ensure your state storage location (S3/Git/etc.) is secure.
 - Appropriate names and tags on all resources

 The stack uses an existing official CentOS AMI by default.
 The Squid proxy is installed and configured via a user data script on the ASG LaunchConfiguration.
 You should be able to easily replace the AMI with any CentOs/RedHat compatible AMI.